Exploitation film: Hong Kong action films

+1970s: Kung fu films

+The umbrella terms for Chinese martial arts are kung fu, kuoshu, and wushu.
+As a term, kung fu refers to any learning process that requires patience, effort, time, hard work, and practice.
+The largest and most famous style of kung fu is Shaolin kung fu, which combines Buddhist philosophy with martial arts.
+It developed at the Shaolin Temple over the course of its 1,500-year history.
+Kung fu film is a subgenre of the broader martial arts film genre.
+It reached its peak in Hong Kong during the 1970s.
+Through dubbing, these films also became popular in the United States and Europe, and many Hong Kong actors eventually rose to international stardom.
+Notable kung fu film actors include Bruce Lee, Gordon Liu and Jackie Chan.

-Martial arts films emerged as a mainly Hong Kong phenomenon.
-Bruce Lee is regarded as one of the most influential martial artists in the history of cinema.
-Known for his roles in five feature-length martial arts films, Lee is credited with helping to popularize martial arts films in the 1970s.
-These films are The Big Boss (1971), Fist of Fury (1972), The Way of the Dragon (1972), Enter the Dragon (1973) and Game of Death (1978).
-The first three of these movies are Hong Kong productions, while the last two are Hong Kong/USA co-productions, with the last film being released five years after Lee's death in 1973.
-The end of the 1970s also saw other important Hong Kong martial arts films, with Jackie Chan emerging as the next big martial arts talent.
+Bruce Lee was an American and Hong Kong martial artist and actor.
+He was the first global Chinese film star.
+He studied Wing Chun under Ip Man and later founded Jeet Kune Do, a hybrid martial art of his own.
+In the 1970s, he played a pivotal role in popularizing martial arts films around the world.
+Lee is known for his roles in five feature-length films; The Big Boss (1971), Fist of Fury (1972), The Way of the Dragon (1972), Enter the Dragon (1973) and Game of Death (1978).
+The first three of these movies are Hong Kong productions, while the last two are Hong Kong/USA co-productions, with the last film being released five years after Lee's death in 1973 of cerebral edema at the age of 32.
+Lee's early death led to the emergence of the subgenre of Bruceploitation, when filmmakers from Hong Kong, Taiwan and South Korea cast Bruce Lee look-alike actors to star in imitation martial arts films, in order to exploit Lee's sudden international popularity.

+After the death of Bruce Lee, the end of the 1970s also saw other important kung fu films, with Jackie Chan emerging as the next big martial arts talent.
 Snake in the Eagle's Shadow (1978) established Chan's slapstick kung fu comedy style, while also establishing the basic plot structure used in many martial arts films internationally since then.
 In the same year, Chan also starred in Drunken Master (1978), featuring much of the same crew as and bearing similarities in its story and style to the earlier film.
 Another important martial arts film from the same year is The 36th Chamber of Shaolin (1978), starring Gordon Liu.

-In the 1980s, Jackie Chan dominated the martial arts film scene, by starring in films like Project A (1983), Wheels on Meals (1984), Police Story (1985), Armour of God (1986) and Dragons Forever (1988).
-Apart from these Hong Kong films, notable American martial arts films were also made in the 1980s.
-The most notable star to emerge in the American martial arts film scene was Jean-Claude Van Damme, who starred in films like No Retreat, No Surrender (1985), Bloodsport (1988), Cyborg (1989) and Kickboxer (1989).
-Other important 1980s American martial arts films are Lone Wolf McQuade (1983), The Karate Kid (1984), American Ninja (1985), The Last Dragon (1985), Above the Law (1988), Best of the Best (1989) and Blind Fury (1989).

-Gun fu, a portmanteau of gun and kung fu, is a style of sophisticated close-quarters gunfight resembling a martial arts combat that combines firearms with hand-to-hand combat and traditional melee weapons in an approximately 50/50 ratio.
-This subgenre emerged in the second half of the 1980s, with the films A Better Tomorrow (1986) and The Killer (1989), both directed by John Woo and starring Chow Yun-fat.

-Wuxia (literally "martial arts and chivalry") is a genre of Chinese fiction concerning the adventures of martial artists in ancient China.
-Although wuxia is traditionally a form of historical fantasy literature, its popularity has caused it to be adapted for other art forms, including cinema.
-A notable wuxia film is A Chinese Ghost Story (1987).